rmartinho/flamingdangerzone/about.markdown

 ### Intellectual property

-Unless otherwise mentioned, all content posted is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported][cc-by-sa] license.
+Unless otherwise mentioned, all content on this website is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported][cc-by-sa] license.

 The favicon image is in the public domain.